operator-framework/operator-sdk/doc/ansible/user-guide.md

 ```

 ## Building the Memcached Ansible Role

+The first thing to do is to modify the generated Ansible role under `roles/Memcached`.
+This Ansible Role controls the logic that is executed when a resource is modified.

 ### Define the Memcached spec

 Defining the spec for an Ansible Operator can be done entirely in Ansible.
 The Ansible Operator will simply pass all key value pairs listed in the Custom Resource spec field along to Ansible as [variables](https://docs.ansible.com/ansible/2.5/user_guide/playbooks_variables.html#passing-variables-on-the-command-line).
 It is recommended that you perform some type validation in Ansible on the variables to ensure that your application is receiving expected input.